Passport to Adventure

-CUBS who will be in either 2nd or 3rd grade in the fall of 2018, can swim, hike, learn handicrafts, and much more.
-What a great time for a boy and his parent to spend together in the great outdoors this summer!
+Cub Scouts entering first, second, or third grade (will be a Tiger, Wolf, Bear) in the fall of 2019 can swim, hike, learn handicrafts, and much more.
+What a great time for Scouts and their parent to spend together in the great outdoors this summer!
 Parents will accompany Scouts to all activities.

 WEBELOS – Your Webelos/Parent team or patrol will be able to choose eight (8) Adventures.

 - Adventures In Science – Be a Mad Scientist and participate in amazing experiments!

 - Aquanaut – Swimming skills are important!
 Enjoy the dock and swimming area at Lake Lanier!
 Be prepared to take a Swim Test.
 Still learning to swim?
 In this session, we offer beginner swimming instruction.

 - Archery – Learn the techniques and skills needed to hit the mark!
 Trained instructors teach archery.

 - Aware & Care – Participate in activities that develop an awareness of individuals with disabilities.

 - BB Shooting –Shoot BB Guns on the range built just for Cub Scouts!
 Trained instructors teach this Adventure.

 - Build It – Tools are fun & making things can be great!
 Learn the proper use of tools and leave with an item you make.

 - Cast Away – An Adventure with fire building skills, tent pitching, and the use of knots in camp.
 Cook a meal over a campfire.